occlum/occlum/docs/readthedocs/docs/source/init_ra.md

 [AECS](https://github.com/SOFAEnclave/enclave-configuration-service) is a short name of **Attestation based Enclave Configuration Service**.
 Basically, part of its function is acting as a remote attestation based key management service.

-Occlum provides a way to embed the AECS client function in Occlum Init process by simply running `occlum new --init-ra aecs` to initiate an Occlum instance.
+Occlum provides a way to embed the AECS client function in Occlum Init process by simply running `occlum new occlum_instance --init-ra aecs` to initiate an Occlum instance.

 Then, users can modify the template `init_ra_conf.json` in oclcum_instance accordingly.